ceramicstudio/js-composedb/website/docs/api/commands/cli.composite.md

 You can find a detailed guide on the creation of Composites [here](https://developers.ceramic.network/docs/composedb/guides/data-modeling/composites)

 If updating your composite by specifying additional fields to filter on using the `createIndex` directive, run this command with `--no-deploy`.
-Your GraphQL definition will still be updated, but Ceramic will not attempt to re-index your composite.
+Your GraphQL definition will still be updated, but Ceramic will not attempt to re-index the models in your composite.
 For other updates to your composite, such as adding new models, run with `--deploy`.

 ```
 USAGE